JJ/hoborg/text/text.md

 Puerto Rico, but also from not-so-friendly places who decided the buck needn't stop here and had resumed trade as the smoke from the Freedom War settled down and become the smoke of the Planazo, the United Kingdom, the Austrohungarian Empire, those bohunks...
+The air swarmed also with the airships about to dock or leave from the airship port, the Spanish clover-fronted ones, the elegant Cubans, even the odd bulky and slumbering American, you could just spend the whole day looking at them, slowly realizing they were no longer in the placer you had seen them, in the middle of a cloud, or seeing them appearing nose first.
+Yes, Gummy, they do look like that sometimes.
+If that's what you're thinking about.
+Which you, evidently, are.

 I was there, taking a walk in the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
 I was looking for a hire, for somebody who needed a quick mind and a strong pair of arms, and dodging the sun and keeping myself in the shade,